General Guide

 Format support

-Zush handles PDF, DOCX, XLSX, PPT, PPTX, TXT, MD, JSON, EML, CSV, DOC.
-AI Renamer Desktop adds PDF and TXT to its image-rename feature.
+Zush handles PDFs, Office files, iWork files, OpenDocument files, text, Markdown, CSV/TSV, JSON, XML/YAML, EML, SRT, and VTT.
+AI Renamer Desktop now markets all-file support on its pricing page, but its public feature examples still call out PDF/TXT/text files rather than a granular Office/iWork/design/audio list.
 The CLI does not parse document content — it can rename files but only based on what its model can infer from the filename or video frames.

 Features that differ